JuliaConcurrent/ConcurrentCollections.jl/README.md

 **avoid** using concurrent collections first.
 In particular, consider applying the [data-parallel](https://juliafolds.github.io/data-parallelism/) pattern to dodge the difficulties in concurrent programming.
-For example, it is often a better idea to use task-local copies of **non**-thread-safe `Dict` instead of `ConcurrentDict` shared across tasks.
-For more information, see: [Efficient and safe approaches to mutation in data parallelism](https://juliafolds.github.io/data-parallelism/tutorials/mutations/).
+For example, it is often a better idea to use task-local **non**-thread-safe `Dict`s instead of a `ConcurrentDict` shared across tasks.
+One of the most important techniques in data-parallel programming is how to merge such task-local states.
+For more information, see, e.g., [Efficient and safe approaches to mutation in data parallelism](https://juliafolds.github.io/data-parallelism/tutorials/mutations/).